Accuser goes public with complaint against Sen. Latvala. Here’s what she says he did.

 Latvala said that Rogers’ story changed from when she gave her interview with Politico on Oct.
 31 for a story published Nov.
 3, and when she filed the complaint.
 In the original story, which did not name Rogers, the Senate staff member described Latvala’s groping as taking place in a crowded elevator.

-Latvala’s attorneys obtained the deposition of Jan Gainer, the wife of Sen. George Gainer, R-Panama City, a Latvala ally who had lunch with Rogers at the Governor’s Club on Oct.
-11, shortly after she is accusing Latvala of groping her in the elevator.
+Latvala’s attorneys obtained the deposition of Jan Gainer, the wife of Sen. George Gainer, R-Panama City, a Latvala ally.
+According to the sworn deposition provided to the Herald/Times, Rogers texted Gainer asking her to meet Oct.
+12 for coffee.
+Gainer said she could meet Rogers for lunch, so they went to the Governor’s Club.
+The lunch happened shortly after the alleged groping in the elevator.

 “Sen. Latvala walked by and we all spoke,” Gainer said in the deposition.
 She said that Rogers did not seem afraid or put off by him but was “glad to see him.”
-After Latvala walked away, Gainer said Roger said “in a very happy way what a great governor he would make.”
+After Latvala walked away, Rogers said “in a very happy way what a great governor he would make,” Gainer said.

+Rogers denied the encounter happened as Gainer described it.
+“After he came to the table, I expressed fear of Jack and told her that I was afraid of his anger at me and Wilton,” she said in a text message to the Herald/Times.

+She said Latvala was upset over the transfer of an employee in the Senate Majority Office.
+“I physically ran from her when Jack came up to us again outside when we were leaving the restaurant.
+She asked me to wait but I took off.”

 ▪ A witness: Rogers said that on April 18, 2017, Latvala was in the Senate Majority Office where she worked when she saw him put his hands inside the blouse of a female lobbyist.
 “She repeatedly moved away from him and pushed his hand away, but he continued,” the complaint states.

-Note: This story was updated to reflect Rogers’ response to Gainer’s comments and the date of the lunch meeting.